kurapica/IGAS/Loop/README.md

 The **name** is a common string word, **enum(name)** should return a function to receive a table as the definition of the enum data type.

-In the **table**, for each key-value pairs, if the key is **string**, the key would be used as the value's name, if the key is a number and the value is a string, the value should be used as the value's name, so the 'None' is the value's name in the enum **Week**.
+In the **table**, for each key-value pairs, if the key is **string**, the key would be used as the value's name, if the key is a number and the value is a string, the value should be used as the value's name, so the 'Sunday' is the value's name in the enum **Week**.

-So, you can get the value of an enumeration like a field, and get the enumeration from the value like a function call, it's a simple value type.
+So, you can get the value of an enumeration like a case ignored field, and get the enumeration from the value like a function call, it's a simple value type.

 ---

 Sometimes, we may need use the enum values as a combination, like Week.SUNDAY + Week.SATURDAY as the weekend days.
 We could use the `System.__Flags__` attribute to mark the enum data type as bit flags data type (The Attribute system will be explained later, using `System.__Flags__` is so simple so just remember it).

 Here is the full example :

-	-- So, no need use full path like System.__Flags__ import ( "System", true )
+	import "System"

-	__Flags__()
+	System.__Flags__()
 	enum "Week" {
 		SUNDAY = 1,
 		MONDAY = 2,